gijit/gi/README.md

 2018 Jan 23 update
 ------
+Release v0.7.0 brings local variables inside funtions, by default.
+The global package name space is not changed by variables declared inside functions.
+Function code will be much faster.
+Global level/package level declarations are kept global, and are not prefixed with the 'local' keyword in the Lua translation.

-Release v0.6.8 brings the ability to update a method definition at the REPL, replacing an old method definition with a new one.
+Release v0.6.8 brought the ability to update a method definition at the REPL, replacing an old method definition with a new one.